Apple Flow

 apple_flow_connector=cline # for Cline

-Step 4: Run the Setup Script
+Step 4: Run the Setup Script (Skip if using Dashboard App)

 ./scripts/setup_autostart.sh